kryptex/setuptools-golang/README.md

 `build_golang={'root': ...}`.  `root` refers to the root go import path of your project.

-An extension must only contain a single file in the `main` go package.
+An extension must be a single file in the `main` go package (though the entire `main` package will be built into the extension).
+That package may import other code.
 You may have multiple extensions in your `setup.py`.

 ```python